Skip to main content

 Idempotency and race conditions

 • After a write, do not assume your first follow-up read will reflect final state.
-Submission, indexing, and keeper execution can land at different times.
+Submission, relay processing, keeper execution, and indexing can land at different times.

 • If you need "position plus linked orders" on one screen, prefer a single positions call with includeRelatedOrders: true over stitching data from independent polls.